oktomusic/oktomusic/apps/website/docs/guide/configuration.md

 | `VALKEY_PORT`     | Port number for Valkey.
 Default: `6379`.             |
 | `VALKEY_PASSWORD` | Optional password for Valkey (nullable).             |

-## OpenID Connect configuration
+## OpenID Connect

-The backend supports authenticating users via an OpenID Connect provider.
+The backend authenticates users with an [OpenID Connect](https://openid.net/developers/how-connect-works) provider.
 The following variables configure the OIDC client used by the NestJS backend.

 | Name                       | Description                                                                                                                                            |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |